Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 Sometimes when you drag and drop the mkv files into Resolve’s timeline, you might see media offline error.
 This means that DaVinci Resolve is not able to recognize your mkv (or transcoded mp4) files.

-It could be due to multiple reasons, like your video having H.265 (HEVC) codec, or your mkv (or transcoded mp4) file might contain variable frame rates instead of a constant frame rate.
-(Please keep in mind that Resolve only recognizes constant frame rate files.)
+The mkv media offline issue is due to: your video having a heavily compressed H.265 (HEVC) codec, or your mkv (or transcoded mp4) file might contain variable frame rates instead of a constant frame rate.